Man: the Blazing Paradox

 On the Men of Erub

 By far the most numerous of all the peoples of Men, the Men of Erub represent a vast group who are as different from each other as a Pol-Muyyaqar is different from a Yan Elf.
 But these Men still share a culture and history by nature of sharing the same mass of land.
 Only the Southern Men of the Southern Marches of the Empire of Juraedon are not mentioned here, though they occupy a large portion of the continent of Erub.
-This is because they are more correctly placed as Men of the southern continent of Aran; their blood is more related to the Men of the south than to the blood of the Men of the north.
+This is because they are more correctly placed as Men of the southern continent of Aran; their culture is more related to the Men of the south than to the Men of the north, having been separated from the northern lands because of the Great Western Range.

 The first group is the Men of Greater Huraedon.
 They are a numerous and wealthy people.
 Ranging from olive to fair-skinned, their people are of a modest height.
 For most of Human history, Greater Huraedon has been the crossroads of culture.
 Its people are proud and strong though they are, in general, well off, and so not particularly as hardy as their northern fellows.